theidi267/14-rest-apis/README.md

 ## Configuration

+- Be sure to set your environment URLS in lines 8 and 9 of `book.js`
 - `ENV VARS` - Paste the following code snippet into your terminal window:
   * _Reminder: these will be temporary while the current shell session (window) is open_